donsez/bd/postgres/README.md

     (1005, 'Hennessy', '1952-07-22', NULL),
     (1006, 'Stonebraker', '1943-10-11', NULL);

--- Show authors
+-- Show persons
-SELECT * FROM AUTHOR;
+SELECT * FROM PERSON;

--- Show authors with 'undefined' level
+-- Show persons with 'undefined' level
-SELECT * FROM AUTHOR WHERE LEVEL IS NOT NULL;
+SELECT * FROM PERSON WHERE LEVEL IS NOT NULL;

--- Update level of authors with 'undefined' level UPDATE AUTHOR SET LEVEL=0 WHERE LEVEL IS NOT NULL;
+-- Update level of persons with 'undefined' level UPDATE PERSON SET LEVEL=0 WHERE LEVEL IS NOT NULL;

--- Insert a new row into table AUTHOR
+-- Insert a new row into table PERSON
-INSERT INTO AUTHOR (NAME, BIRTHDATE) VALUES
+INSERT INTO PERSON (NAME, BIRTHDATE) VALUES
     ('Gray', DEFAULT);

 -- Show tables
 \d
--- Show schema of table AUTHOR
+-- Show schema of table PERSON
-\d AUTHOR
+\d PERSON
--- Show schema of AUTHOR_ID_SEQ table used for sequencing the ID column of table AUTHOR
+-- Show schema of PERSON_ID_SEQ table used for sequencing the ID column of table PERSON
-\d AUTHOR_ID_SEQ
+\d PERSON_ID_SEQ

--- Show authors
+-- Show persons
-SELECT * FROM AUTHOR;
+SELECT * FROM PERSON;

--- Show the three first authors
+-- Show the three first persons
-SELECT * FROM AUTHOR LIMIT 3;
+SELECT * FROM PERSON LIMIT 3;

--- Show authors sorted by birthdate
+-- Show persons sorted by birthdate
-SELECT * FROM AUTHOR ORDER BY BIRTHDATE ASC;
+SELECT * FROM PERSON ORDER BY BIRTHDATE ASC;

--- Show authors sorted by age
+-- Show persons sorted by age
-SELECT NAME, AGE(BIRTHDATE) AS AGE FROM AUTHOR ORDER BY AGE ASC;
+SELECT NAME, AGE(BIRTHDATE) AS AGE FROM PERSON ORDER BY AGE ASC;

--- Show authors sorted by age (descending)
+-- Show persons sorted by age (descending)
-SELECT NAME, AGE(BIRTHDATE) AS AGE FROM AUTHOR ORDER BY AGE DESC;
+SELECT NAME, AGE(BIRTHDATE) AS AGE FROM PERSON ORDER BY AGE DESC;

 -- Import a CSV file into a table using COPY statement.
--- Remark: the CSV file is into a directory mounted by the container COPY AUTHOR(ID, NAME, BIRTHDATE, LEVEL)
+-- Remark: the CSV file is into a directory mounted by the container COPY PERSON(ID, NAME, BIRTHDATE, LEVEL)
-FROM '/work/authors.csv'
+FROM '/work/turing/persons.csv'
 DELIMITER ','
 CSV HEADER;

--- Show authors
+-- Show persons
-SELECT * FROM AUTHOR;
+SELECT * FROM PERSON;

 -- Create the table TURING_AWARD
 CREATE TABLE TURING_AWARD (
    YEAR         INT NOT NULL,
    ID           INT,
-   CONSTRAINT FK_AUTHOR
+   CONSTRAINT FK_PERSON
       FOREIGN KEY(ID)
-	  REFERENCES AUTHOR(ID)
+	  REFERENCES PERSON(ID)
 );

 -- Insert new rows into table TURING_AWARD (See https://en.wikipedia.org/wiki/Turing_Award)